HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

 This command will download the installer for Homebrew and then run it.
+It may
+take some time, as it might need to download XCode tools as well.
 Once it's installed, run the following command in your terminal:

 ```{.bash .terminal}